50 Latest Water IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-Fresh water has always been a limited resource in some parts of the world.
-Today, however, growing worldwide demand has made this a global problem.
-What are the causes of the increased demand, what measurements can governments and individuals take to respond to this problem?
+Fresh water has always been a limited resource in some nations of the world.
+Today, however, growing global demand has turned this problem into a global one.
+What are the causes behind the increased demand and what steps can goverments and individuals take to address this problem?

-The charts below give information about the way in which water used in different countries in 2000.
-Summaries the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagram below shows how drinking water is made using solar power.
+Summarize the information by selecting and reporting the main features, and make comparison where relevant.

 In many countries plastic bags are the main source of rubbish, causing pollution on land and in the water, so many people think they should be banned.
 To what extent do you agree or disagree?